 Coming to terms with big problems, such as climate change and the coronavirus pandemic, can be hard and overwhelming.
 ‘Eco-anxiety’ has become a buzz-word of recent times, and rightly so – the impacts of climate change are scary, and only going to get worse if we don’t take urgent action now.
-And it’s a similar case for coronavirus.
+And it’s a similar case for COVID19.

 Carol Ride, the founder of Psychology for a Safe Climate, says the same strategies that help us deal with climate anxieties can help to manage coronavirus anxiety too.
 Here are her top five tips.

 Chatting about our feelings can be tricky for some, but Carol says it is the first step to acknowledging and processing what’s going on around us.

 “It is a great gift to offer deep listening to another person and it’s very healing to be heard and acknowledged for what we have expressed,” she says.